ideal-postcodes/ideal_postcodes_status_page/README.md

 You can then serve the status page directly from the `public/` directory and push it to your servers via FTP or `git push`

-As this just compiles into a simple static page, you may serve it from any static hosting service (e.g. S3).
-Deployment options Geographic replication is also fairly trivial

 # Licence

 MIT